luksalb/luksalb/README.md

 </div>

 ## You were trying to cross the border, right?
 Hi!
 Name's Lucas.
-I'm currently living in Rio de Janeiro, Brasil and I work with Tech for quite some time.
+I'm currently living in Rio de Janeiro, Brasil and I've worked with Tech for quite some time.
 My goal here is to improve, work and help others. <br>

 ## About me: